sindresorhus/gulp-ruby-sass/readme.md

 Type: `string`

-The relative path between the output CSS directory and the Sass directory as visible to the browser.
-Must be within the webroot.
-Required to write the correct paths in sourcemaps.
+A relative path from the output CSS directory to the Sass source directory as seen by your web server.

+Because gulp-ruby-sass can't know your CSS destination directory or your server setup you have to give a little extra information to help the browser find sourcemaps.
+Examples:

+- If source is `site/scss`, destination is `site/css`, and you're serving from `site`: `{ sourcemapPath: '../scss' }`.
+- If source is `app/styles`, destination is `.tmp/styles`, and you're serving both `.tmp` and `app`: `{ sourcemapPath: '.' }`.

 ##### trace